Can You Iron Patches On Nylon? – Top Tips for Success

 Prepare the Nylon Fabric

-Ensure the nylon fabric is clean and free from any dirt, dust, or wrinkles.
-If needed, gently iron the nylon fabric on a low heat setting to remove any wrinkles.
-Make sure the fabric is completely flat and smooth before applying the patch.
+Ensure the nylon fabric is clean and free from dirt, dust, or wrinkles.
+If needed, press at the lowest heat setting to remove wrinkles.
+Allow the fabric to cool completely before applying the patch.
+The surface must be completely flat and smooth.

 Preheat the Iron